-“It’s been a labor of love for nine years,” said architect Bing Thom, who designed the curvaceous jewel box that encases three theaters on site.
+“It’s been a labor of love for nine years,” says architect Bing Thom, who designed the curvaceous jewel box that encases three theaters on site.
 “We started with 9/11, then there was the sniper, and the economic crisis, but at last we’ve gotten there.”

-Molly, who founded the theater 19 years ago and also serves as artistic director, charged him with the task of invoking the imagination of those who love the Southwest D.C. venue best known for its focus on American classics.
+Smith, who founded the theater 19 years ago and also serves as artistic director, charged him with the task of invoking the imagination of those who love the Southwest D.C. venue best known for its focus on American classics.

 He wrapped all three buildings in a 45-foot-high insulated glass skin and topped them with a heroic cantilevered roof.
 The new enclosure provides critical acoustic improvements by isolating outside noise – primarily from Reagan National Airport – while maintaining the integrity of the historic buildings.
 The glass is held in place by a system of large, heavy timber columns (each one supporting more than 400,000 pounds of load on average) that also support the roof.
 The columns are elliptical in shape to reduce their visual impact, and are spaced 36 feet apart so the building is still transparent.

 Inside, he used pine strips, woven like baskets for walls.
-“We used shipbuilding technology to do it,” he said.
+“We used shipbuilding technology to do it,” he says.
 “I’m a sailor, so I had my boat builder come here to help.
 We steamed it to curve it.”